kotinash/Orchid/README.md

 JavaScript, but with extra features

+We strongly recommend using [Hyacinth](https://github.com/kotinash/Hyacinth) for compiling Orchid projects.
+It simplifies the compilation process, to just running 1 file.

 ## Features

 * Enums
 * Compile-time code optimization
 * Now you can use `await` without defining a function
-* Support for bundling multiple files into one
+* Support for bundling multiple files into one (BETA)
 * Built-in library for console colors
 * Extended Math library
 * A large amount of built-in functions